Super Session: Releases

 Along with the stereo version, Super Session was released as a 4-channel quadraphonic version in the 1970s.
 The quadraphonic version was released on SQ matrix encoded vinyl and discrete 8-track cartridge tape.
 On April 8, 2003, Legacy Records reissued the album on compact disc with four bonus tracks, including both an outtake and a live track with Bloomfield, and two with the horn overdubs mixed out.

 In the early 2000s, it was intended that it would be remixed for the new 5.1 channel version to be released on SACD.
 But in late 2004, Al Kooper commented:

-Both 5.1 remixed SACDs were finally released in 2014 by Audio Fidelity.
+Both 5.1 remixed SACDs were released in 2014 by Audio Fidelity.
+The original quadraphonic mix of Super Session was released on Hybrid SACD by Sony Records Int'l in 2023.